Channel LED controller with full brightness control

 The PacLED64 is supplied with a power cable which plugs onto a spare PC

 power supply hard drive power connector.
+This supplied 5 volts to the

 Also, connect the USB cable to a USB port on the PC.